From ‘Only Murders in the Building’ to ‘Tell Me Lies,’ These Are the Best Hulu Originals Streaming Now

-Not many can say they dropped out of Stanford to become the founder and CEO of a billion-dollar company, but Elizabeth Holmes can.
+Not many people can say they dropped out of Stanford to become the founder and CEO of a billion-dollar company, but Elizabeth Holmes can.
 The idea of her company, Theranos, was simple: What if you could run a blood test with a single drop of blood, rather than an entire vial?
-With that, Elizabeth Holmes (Amanda Seyfried) set out to disrupt the entire healthcare industry.
-But, how far can a good idea get you if your company’s promises don’t deliver?
+With that, Elizabeth (Amanda Seyfried) set out to disrupt the entire healthcare industry.
+But how far can a good idea get you if your company’s promises don’t deliver?

 Watch: The Dropout

-The Girl from Plainville
+The Girl From Plainville

 When teenager Conrad (Colton Ryan) was experiencing suicidal thoughts, his girlfriend, Michelle (Elle Fanning), urged him to go through with it via text message.
-But, here’s the thing about texts: You can’t take them back.
+But here’s the thing about texts: You can’t take them back.
 Can Michelle be held liable for murder in the court of law with the evidence to prove it?

-Watch: The Girl from Plainville
+Watch: The Girl From Plainville

 Catherine the Great (Elle Fanning) went from a virtually penniless Prussian Princess to the longest-reigning Empress of Russia.
-In a coup d’é·tat heard around the world, Catherine dethroned her husband and took over the throne for herself.
+In a coup d’é·tat heard around the world, Catherine dethroned her husband and took the throne for herself.
 The Great is a comedic and sort of true period drama that tells the story of Catherine the Great’s rise to power.